The conference for marketers ready to win in 2026

 Even if you ticked off the whole HTTPS migration checklist, chances are that you’ll still encounter some issues.

-While a lot has changed and improved since then, I’d recommend that you check for the five common HTTPS migration mistakes below.
+I’d recommend that you check for the five common HTTPS migration mistakes below.
 It won’t take long, and most of them aren’t that hard to fix.

 Mistake 1: HTTP pages left